conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

   and platforms is the `conda_build_config.yaml <https://github.com/conda-forge/conda-forge-pinning-feedstock/blob/master/recipe/conda_build_config.yaml>`_
   in the `conda-forge/conda-forge-pinning-feedstock <https://github.com/conda-forge/conda-forge-pinning-feedstock>`_
   as described in :ref:`globally_pinned_packages`.
-* We provide no support of any kind in terms of the long-term stability of these pinnings.
+* We provide no support of any kind in terms of the long-term stability / support of a given compiler generation.
 * We upgrade them in an ad-hoc manner on a periodic basis as we have the time and energy to do so.
   Note that because of the way we enforce runtime constraints, these compiler upgrades will not break existing packages.
 However, if you are using the compilers outside of ``conda``, then you may find issues.
-* We generally provide notice in the form of an announcement when a compiler is going to be upgraded.
+* We will provide notice in the form of an announcement when an ABI-incompatible compiler change is going to be happen.
   Note that these changes take a bit of time to complete, so you will generally have time to prepare should you need to.
 * Some of the criteria we think about when considering a compiler migration include
   1) the degree of disruption to the ecosystem, 2) the amount of work for the ``core`` team, and 3) the amount of time it will cost our (volunteer) feedstock maintainers.

-We do use some unofficial names for our compiler stack internally.
-Note however that the existence of these names does not imply any level of support or stability for the compilers that form the given stack.
+These compiler generations may or may not have some unofficial names for our internal use (e.g. ``comp7``).
+We note again that the existence of these names does not imply any level of support or stability for the compilers that form the given stack.

-* Our current compiler stack is referred to internally as ``comp7``.
-* The previous compiler stack based in part on the various ``toolchain_*`` packages was sometimes referred to as ``comp4``.
-On linux the ``toolchain_*`` compilers were GCC 4.8.2 as packaged in the devtoolset-2 software collection.
-On osx, we use clang from Apple's Xcode in the ``toolchain_*`` packages.

 CentOS ``sysroot`` for ``linux-*`` Platforms
 ---------------------------------------------